×

 Caring for Those Who Care: Guide for the Development and Implementation of Occupational Health and Safety Programmes for Health Workers (2022).
 World Health Organization.

-Developed by WHO, this guide outlines the crucial elements to creating effective occupational health and safety programs for health workers, including improving the quality and safety of care, safeguarding the health workforce, and promoting environmental sustainability in the health sector.
+Developed by WHO and the ILO, this guide outlines the crucial elements to creating effective occupational health and safety programs for health workers, including improving the quality and safety of care, safeguarding the health workforce, and promoting environmental sustainability in the health sector.
 Specific guidance is offered not only for facility programs but also at the national and sub-national levels of governance.
 The guide also provides specific recommendations about how policymakers can work with health workers to create and improve occupational health and safety outcomes.

 Caring for Those Who Care: National Programmes for Occupational Health for Health Workers: Policy Brief (2020).
 World Health Organization.